 It’s not easy buying your first water foot massager with a heat function.
-There are so many foot baths on the market that they look the same in the inexperienced eye.
+There are so many foot baths on the market that they look the same to the inexperienced eye.
 To make a smart purchase, here are some things that you need to look for.

 Excellent Heating Unit

-Soaking your feet at a tub of warm water is very relaxing.
+Soaking your feet in a tub of warm water is very relaxing.
 A foot soak offers several benefits such as hydration, pain relief, and soothing tired muscles.
 The best foot spas use a heating unit to maintain the hotness of the water for a very long time.

-Adjustable Temperature And Time
+Adjustable Temperature and Time

 The best heated foot soaker should have an adjustable temperature so you can find the right temperature that suits your preference.
 The higher the range, the better for more options.
 Likewise, you should be able to set the preset time to keep yourself from worrying about when you should turn off the machine.